Home » Lead generation » 5 Examples of Lead Generation Ads on Facebook You Can Rely On

 One of the most effective methods is offering a discount on products and services upon registration.
 Whatever you decide to do in the end, make sure that you communicate the incentive openly.
 That can be done with a simple text saying that the readers will get a discount after providing their email address, but images with similar ideas will do just fine.

-Another crucial detail is to include some call to action.
-As we said, you must motivate your visitors to provide their email addresses, and you can’t do that without offering something useful in return.
+Another crucial detail is to include a clear call to action.
+Motivate your visitors to provide their email addresses, and you can’t do that without offering something useful in return.
 Once your visitors enter their email addresses, make sure that they get the discount code or coupon immediately.
 You must prove that you’re a serious company, so there’s no room for errors.

 There are all kinds of details you can experiment with when creating a lead generation ad, but none of them are as powerful as a well-placed image.
 Strategically placed images can help you resonate with your target audience almost more than any other detail in the ad.

 But there is more to it than just that.
-Facebook’s algorithm favors ads with images, so you’ll get better exposure, but most importantly, images are much likelier to get shared and remembered.
+Facebook’s algorithm favors ads with images, so you’ll get better exposure if you ad an image.
+Most importantly, images are much more likely to get shared and remembered.
 With that said, you should make sure that the images you use are appealing and easy to remember.

 Don’t rush when choosing the perfect image for your ad.
 Take the time to think about every detail you see and imagine how someone else will feel when they see the image.
 The emotion has to correlate with your service or product.
 Most people purchase something driven by emotion rather than black and white information.